Our trail system is managed by volunteers and staff of The Nature Foundation at Wintergreen

 The unique environment on both the valley trails and the mountain trails at Wintergreen offers hikers an unforgettable experience.
-The trail system maintained by The Wintergreen Nature Foundation is a portal into this natural community.
+The trail system maintained by The Nature Foundation and its volunteers is a portal into this natural community.

-View Wintergreen Hiking Trails and Walks in a larger map
+View Wintergreen trail system in a larger map

 Hike at Your Own Risk: